FarBeoy/Sentimentanalyse/README.md

 # Sentimentanalyse

+---ENG---
+-A tool to automatically determine whether texts are positive, negative or neutral.

+---NL---
-Een tool om automatisch te bepalen of teksten positief, negatief of neutraal zijn.
+-Een tool om automatisch te bepalen of teksten positief, negatief of neutraal zijn.